iliasam/OpenSimpleLidar/README.md

 See also my previous Lidar project: https://github.com/iliasam/OpenLIDAR

-Please leave your feedback if you will be able to build his Lidar - I need more feedback about assembing instructions.
+Please leave your feedback if you will be able to build this Lidar - I need more feedback about assembing instructions.